 The Bitcoin craze has resurfaced once again.
 It is resembling a zombie, which keeps crawling back from its grave, despite multiple attempts made by the governments across the world and reputed investors to kill it.
-In this never-ending saga, the latest news was that the price of a Bitcoin touched its lifetime high of $19,834.
-Its price has almost tripled in the calendar year 2020 and gone up by close to 90 per cent in the last two months.
+In this never-ending saga, the latest news was that the price of a Bitcoin touched its lifetime high of $64,747.
+Its price has almost quadrupled in the calendar year 2020 and has gone up by another 120 per cent in the calendar year 2021.

 However, before you decide to jump on the cryptocurrency bandwagon (Bitcoin is the most prominent one among multiple cryptocurrencies), it's important for you to first get a clear understanding of what a currency is.
 Then only you can reach a meaningful conclusion about investing in this latest craze.

 During historical times, the barter system was the predominant method of conducting transactions.
-For example, under this system, a farmer exchanged his grains with a shepherd for meat.
+For example, under this system, a farmer exchanged his grains for meat with a shepherd .
 But the problem in this system was that the transaction could take place only if both the farmer and the shepherd simultaneously wanted each other's goods.
-This problem, known as the double coincidence of wants, was solved following the invention of currency.
+This problem, known as the double coincidence of wants, was solved by the invention of currency.

 What is Bitcoin?

 In layman's terms, it is a software-generated reward point - quite similar to what people get while playing video games.
 However, the difference is that Bitcoins are given as a prize only to those who can solve mathematical problems, which keep increasing in difficulty as the number of Bitcoins generated increases.